 b) write to the employee with a copy to Human Resources to provide clear business grounds (detailed below) as to why the application cannot be accepted and set out the appeal procedure.
 Managers should include a clear and accurate explanation about why in the circumstances there are business grounds for refusal.
 There is no requirement for a lengthy or complex explanation but the manager should provide the employee with a sufficient enough explanation to allow the employee to understand the decision.
 It is recommended, although is not essential, that the manager should also meet with the employee to talk through the reasons why the application was declined.

-Where requests are accepted for changing hours of work, managers should revise the goals and targets within the Activity and Performance Review to reflect such changes.
+Where requests are accepted for changing hours of work, managers should revise the goals and targets within the ADC process to reflect such changes.

 The business case for refusing a request made by an employee for flexible working must come from at least one of those listed below: